brickblock-io/employee-handbook/README.md

 Your physical and mental health are very important to us.

-We will pay up to €44 per month towards your personal fitness expenses.
+We will pay up to €44 per month towards your fitness expenses.
 That can be your monthly gym membership or yoga studio fee, a [headspace](https://www.headspace.com) subscription, or the race registration fee for that half marathon you're training for.

 Why exactly €44?
 Because it's the
 [legal limit in Germany for tax-free bonuses](https://www.edenred.de/steuerfreier-sachbezug/).
-Every Euro above would incure taxes and social security costs for both us and you.
+Every Euro above would incur taxes and social security costs for both you and us.

 ### How to reimburse

 Every employee receives a [Givve MasterCard](https://www.givve.com) for each employee.
-You will get 44€ topped up on your card every month and will be able to spend it towards all physical or mental health related expenses.
-It works just like a normal Mastercard, except that you can’t get money out from the ATM.
+You will get 44€ topped up on your card every month and will be able to spend it towards all physical or mental health-related expenses.
+It works just like a regular Mastercard, except that you can’t get money out from the ATM.

 1. Get written approval from your manager for your expense (informal slack approval is enough)